-I’ve been meaning to take the kids to an open day at the Bournemouth Natural Science Society for some time and now I know what a little gem this place is.
+I’ve been meaning to take the kids to a Bournemouth Natural Science Society open day for some time and now I know what a little gem this place is.

 We were warmly greeted inside the beautiful Victorian building and informed where each of the rooms were and what we would find.
 As soon as I heard there was an Egyptian mummy upstairs I told the kids we’d start there and work our way down.
 Each room had a friendly, knowledgeable and enthusiastic member of staff, so we looked around the Egyptian Collection and listened intently to the gentleman who told us all about the hieroglyphics we were looking at.
 You can’t miss the 25th Dynasty mummy in her painted wooden coffin which dominates the room and as I sat down to tell my son a little about it my daughter asked about a hundred times where the mummy was.
 Bless her, I couldn’t get her to understand that she was looking at it.